Nawaz returns to jail amidst show of power

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistan Muslim League-N’s convicted supremo Nawaz Sharif exhibited a big show of political power on Tuesday night when thousands of his party workers accompanied him on his way back to the Kot Lakhpat Jail from his Jati Umra residence, after expiry of his six-week bail term, granted by the Supreme Court.
+LAHORE: Pakistan Muslim League-N convicted supremo Nawaz Sharif exhibited a big show of political power Tuesday night when thousands of his party workers accompanied him on his way back to Kot Lakhpat jail from his Jati Umra residence, after expiry of his six-week bail term, granted by the Supreme Court of Pakistan.

 On the occasion, Javed Hashmi said those who brought Imran Khan to power were also suffering, while Shahid Khaqan Abbasi said the government had failed, adding that it must go home before masses throw them out.